UD-S24-CISC374/final-project-blue/README.md

 # Basic Instructions

-Complete stages by clearing rows!\n
+Complete stages by clearing rows!<br>
-To clear a row, you must evaluate rows to True.\n
+To clear a row, you must evaluate rows to True.<br>
-You can click on the 'check' button to check if any rows evaluate to True.\n If you come across rows that cannot evaluate to True, you can click on the 'shuffle' button to change tiles.
+You can click on the 'check' button to check if any rows evaluate to True.<br>
+If you come across rows that cannot evaluate to True, you can click on the 'shuffle' button to change tiles.

 # Screenshot